-74. The story Police Officer Defendants made up was the direct result of Defendants Scheithauer's, Gall's and Lumsden's rushed investigation.
-Prior to their investigation of the scene, Defendant Fire Investigators knew that Socoro Flores told Defendant Centracchio that she saw a young man throw an object at 2306 prior to the fire.
+80. The story Police Officer Defendants made up was the direct result of Defendants Scheithauer's, Gall's and Lumsden's rushed investigation.
+Prior to their investigation of the scene, Defendant Fire Investigators knew that Soccoro Flores told Defendant Centracchio that she saw a young man throw an object at 2306 prior to the fire.

-75. This statement tainted Defendant Fire Investigators' investigation.
+- 81. This statement tainted Defendant Fire Investigators' investigation.
 Instead of searching for the fire's origin in an unbiased manner, the Defendant's sought out evidence to confirm their preconceived arson theory.
-This resulted in an incomplete investigation which solely pointed to an intentionally set fire, without fully ruling out the possibility that it was accidental.

-Case: 1:23-cv-03158 Document #: 1 Filed: 05/19/23 Page 13 of 39 PageID #:13

-76. Defendant Fire Investigators armed Police Officer Defendants with an arson theory and laid the groundwork for their eventual scientifically impossible story.

-77. The arson story laid out in the "confessions" was provably false.

-78. First, multiple, highly credentialed arson experts have all concluded that it is scientifically impossible for a burning cigarette to ignite a flammable gasoline vapor, the very premise for the arson as detailed in Mr. Galvan's supposed confession.

-79. This fact has been well-known in the fire science community for decades, long before the CPD Bomb & Arson Section conducted its analysis of the 2603 fire's cause and origin.

-80. Second, it was neither possible nor scientifically valid to narrow the origin of the fire to the first floor back porch based on the evidence available.
-Defendant Fire Investigator's conclusion that the fire started there was not supported by proper and available science on fire patterns.

-81. In fact, the scene evidence more strongly indicated that the fire started in the stairwell-a location that could not have been reached by a bottle thrown from the alley, nor even by a person who walked up and threw his lit cigarette on the porch.
-Here, too, the involuntary and fabricated confessions were demonstrably false.
+This resulted in an incomplete investigation which solely pointed to an intentionally set fire, without fully ruling out the possibility that it was accidental. - 82.
+Defendant Fire investigator's armed Police Officer Defendants with an arson theory and laid the groundwork for their eventual scientifically impossible story. - 83.
+The arson story laid out in the "confessions" was provably false. - 84.
+First, multiple, highly credentialed arson experts have all concluded that it is scientifically impossible for a burning cigarette to ignite a flammable gasoline vapor, the very premise for the arson as detailed in Mr. Galvan's supposed confession. - 85.
+This fact has been well-known in the fire science community for decades, long before the CPD Bomb & Arson Section conducted its analysis of the 2603 fire's cause and origin. - 86.
+Second, it was neither possible nor scientifically valid to narrow the origin of the fire to the first floor back porch based on the evidence available.
+Defendant Fire Investigator's conclusion that the fire started there was not supported by proper and available science on fire patterns. - 87.
+In fact, the scene evidence more strongly indicated that the fire started in the stairwell-a location that could not have been reached by a bottle thrown from the alley, nor even by a person who walked up and threw his lit cigarette on the porch.
+Here, too, the involuntary confessions were false.

-82. Third, the volume of gasoline that could be kept in a 12-ounce beer bottle could not ignite a fire of this size.
-The presences of broken green glass, moreover, did not match the glass bottle described in the falsified confessions.
-In other words, the story that Defendants fed
+- 88. Third, the volume of gasoline that could be kept in a 12-ounce beer bottle anyway could not ignite a fire of this size.
+The presence of broken green glass, moreover did not match the glass bottle described in the falsified confessions.
+In other words, the story that Defendants fed Mr. Galvan, Mr. Almendarez, and Mr. Nañez, was scientifically absurd and could not possibly have resulted in the fire that engulfed 2603 and caused two fatalities. - 89.
+Defendant Scheithauer's and Defendant Lumsden's cause and origin determination failed to follow the scientific method, was unreliable, and was wrong. - 90.
+In fact, there was no evidence then or now that the fire was intentionally set in the first place.